-Business Continuity Planning: The Big Picture For The Best Results
+Business Continuity Planning: The Big Picture For The Best Outcome

+Your company’s best bet for thriving after a disaster is to have a comprehensive Business Continuity Plan before it strikes.
 It should cover all of the processes and procedures you need to get back up and running again in case there’s an emergency that shuts down some or all of your normal operations.
-The goal is to re-establish services as quickly and smoothly as possible so you suffer as little as possible.
-Which means it should be based on well-thought-out scenarios that include how IT is involved in each one.

 Business continuity is more than Disaster Recovery